 - medial stripe sign in case of medial pneumothorax

-- hyperlucent hemithorax sign is seen as unilateral or bilateral areas of increased lucency confirmed on cross table lateral view; the air will be seen to accumulate anteriorly
+- hyperlucent hemithorax sign is seen as unilateral or bilateral areas of increased lucency confirmed on cross-table lateral view; the air will be seen to accumulate anteriorly

-- medial stripe sign is seen as a area of increased lucency at the interface of the medial lung and the mediastinum which can be confirmed on lateral decubitus view; the air will be seen to rise and accumulate along the lateral chest wall
+- medial stripe sign is seen as an area of increased lucency at the interface of the medial lung and the mediastinum which can be confirmed on lateral decubitus view; the air will be seen to rise and accumulate along the lateral chest wall

 Treatment and prognosis

-Small, asymptomatic pneumothoraces are left alone, and kept under close observation.
+Small, asymptomatic pneumothoraces are left alone and kept under close observation.
 Larger or symptomatic ones require drainage.
-Acute tension may be relieved with needle aspiration; chest tube or pig tail drainage may be placed afterwards for complete evacuation.
+Acute tension may be relieved with needle aspiration; chest tube or pigtail drainage may be placed afterwards for complete evacuation.